 Now, here’s a sampling of the “qualities of a good learner” that I found from a variety of sources on the web.
 Do any of these remind you of babies?

-For more about Magda Gerber’s pioneering approach to infant care, please check out her books Your Self-Confident Baby and Dear Parent: Caring for Infants With Respect, and my new compilation Elevating Child Care: A Guide to Respectful Parenting (which is now available on audio!)
+For more about Magda Gerber’s pioneering approach to infant care, please check out her books Your Self-Confident Baby and Dear Parent: Caring for Infants With Respect, and my book, Elevating Child Care: A Guide to Respectful Parenting (which is now available in Spanish!)